-Table 7 Swing Weights for Level 2 Attributes
+Table 7: Swing Weights for Level 2 Attributes

 The table above was presented to the SMEs along with the full description of each attribute that was presented in the section “Description of Criteria” in this report above.
 For each group, the SMEs were asked to pick the attribute that gives the greatest improvement when “swings” to highest level.
 Then pick the attribute that gives the next highest increase of improvement when swung.
 Also the SMEs were asked to provide the percentage of increase in improvement in comparison with the first attribute for each attribute that comes next.